astorDev/nice-shell/git/save/article/index.md

 fi
 ```

+Beyond that, let's log the command we are executing, along with some comments, like this:

 ```sh
 log "Adding all files to git (git add --all)"
 ```

+Here's the complete script:

 ```sh
 source /dev/stdin <<< "$(curl -sS https://raw.githubusercontent.com/astorDev/nice-shell/refs/heads/main/.sh)"